-This section describes how to set up complete replication of a MySQL server.
+This section describes how to set up complete replication of a MySQL server using binary logging.
 There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data within your master database.

 There are some generic tasks that are common to all replication setups:

 On the master, you must enable binary logging and configure a unique server ID.
 This might require a server restart.
 See Section 126.96.36.199, “Setting the Replication Master Configuration”.